eljoey/BDO-Api-Helper/README.md

 You must choose a region.
 Add `?region=YOURREGIONHERE` `na` for North America and `eu` for Europe region at the end of each call.

-ex. `https://bdo-api-helper.herokuapp.com/api/prices/cooking?region=na` will return a the prices for the cooking mat prices for the North American server
+ex. `https://bdo-api-helper.herokuapp.com/api/prices/cooking?region=na` will return a list of the prices for the cooking mat prices for the North American server

 ## License